twbs/bootstrap/site/content/docs/5.1/forms/layout.md

 ## Horizontal form

 Create horizontal forms with the grid by adding the `.row` class to form groups and using the `.col-*-*` classes to specify the width of your labels and controls.
-Be sure to add `.col-form-label` to your `<label>'s so they're vertically centered with their associated form controls.
+Be sure to add `.col-form-label` to your `<label>`s so they're vertically centered with their associated form controls.

 You may need to use margin or padding utilities to create that perfect alignment you need.
 For example, we've removed the `padding-top` on our stacked radio inputs label to align the text baseline better.